PolinaPred/AboutMe/README.md

-# KWKBWDC
+# About Me
-My repository for the BWDCxKWK Scrollytelling project!
+My repository for my About Me webpage!